Jeremy Guscott column: Dan Carter can be a success like Jonny Wilkinson – if he learns French

 Francais, win the title.

 Lorenzetti will be hoping that Carter is the missing part of the jigsaw that will finish the Racing 92 puzzle.
-The hope is that the great New Zealand fly-half will be like Wilkinson was at Toulon, setting the benchmark for everyone in the Racing squad because he commands so much respect.
+The hope is that the great fly-half will be like Wilkinson was at Toulon, setting the benchmark for everyone in the Racing squad because he commands so much respect.

 It’s a wonderful idea, but it will only work if Carter learns to speak French.
 He needs to go on the fastest language crash-course available because you cannot blend with a new culture if you cannot communicate clearly.